 If swimming doesn't seem to be working for you, conserve your energy by floating or treading water and try to get the attention of someone on shore, hopefully a lifeguard.

-And if you're with someone who is caught in a rip current, don't attempt a rescue.
-Call 911, get help from a lifeguard and throw a floatation device into the rip current.
 "There are many tragic stories where someone went into a rip current to try and save someone else and they became drowning victims themselves," Carey said.

 Additional reporting by Becky Oskin, Live Science Senior Writer